-Nabothian cysts aren’t a threat to your health, and they aren’t a sign of cervical cancer.
-Keep reading to learn what causes these types of cysts, ways to identify them, and the treatment options your doctor may recommend.
+Nabothian cysts are fairly common.
+They aren’t a threat to your health, and they aren’t a sign of cervical cancer.

 Nabothian cysts form when the mucus-producing glands in your cervix are coated with skin cells and become clogged.
-The skin cells plug the glands.
-This causes mucus to accumulate.
-The result is a cyst on the cervix that looks like a small, white bump.
+The skin cells plug the glands, which causes mucus to accumulate.
+This causes a cyst to form on the cervix that looks like a small, white bump.

-Nabothian cysts can range in size from just a few millimeters to 4 centimeters in diameter, according to Mayo Clinic Proceedings.
-They appear white or yellow in color and are smooth.
+Nabothian cysts range in size from a few millimeters to 4 centimeters in diameter.
+They’re smooth and appear white or yellow in color.
 Your doctor may notice one or more cysts during a routine pelvic examination.
-Since these cysts don’t cause pain, discomfort, or other symptoms, it’s most likely that your doctor will discover any cysts while examining your cervix to look for other problems.
+These cysts don’t cause pain, discomfort, or other symptoms, so it’s likely that your doctor will discover any cysts while examining your cervix for other problems.

-A pelvic examination is the only screening test to diagnose nabothian cysts.
-After discovering these small, white bumps on your cervix, your doctor may break a cyst to confirm the diagnosis.
+Nabothian cysts can be screened and diagnosed during a pelvic examination.
+They can sometimes be seen on a pelvic ultrasound, MRI, or CT that looks at the cervix.
+After discovering these small white bumps on your cervix, your doctor may break a cyst to confirm the diagnosis.

 Your doctor can also use a colposcopy to make an accurate diagnosis.
 This involves magnifying the area to distinguish nabothian cysts from other types of bumps.

 Nabothian cysts are benign and usually don’t require treatment.
 In rare cases, the cysts may become large and distort the shape and size of your cervix.
-If this is severe, it can make a routine cervical examination difficult or impossible.
-In this situation, your doctor may recommend removal of the cyst in order to examine your cervix.
+If it’s severe, it can make a routine cervical examination difficult or impossible.
+In this case, your doctor may recommend removal of the cyst in order to examine your cervix.